 and in several variables it becomes

-That local rule does not guarantee the best possible answer in every problem.
-On a convex function, gradient descent can lead to the global minimum.
-On a non-convex function, it may settle at a local minimum, a flat region, or another stationary point.
+where is the learning rate.
+The gradient points uphill, so for minimization the natural local move is the opposite direction.
+That local rule does not guarantee the best possible answer: on a convex function, gradient descent can lead to the global minimum, but on a non-convex function it may settle at a local minimum, a flat region, or another stationary point.

+The learning rate is the step size, and it decides the character of the whole run.
 If is too small, gradient descent usually moves in the right direction but can be painfully slow.
 If is too large, the updates can overshoot the minimum, bounce back and forth, or even diverge.
+In a quadratic function the slope gets steeper away from the minimum, so a step size that seems safe in one place can be too aggressive in another.

 Consider